Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Open 24/7 | Website | Entrance: Free

-Soldier Pass Trail is my favorite hike in Sedona, and in my opinion, beats out the more popular Devil’s Bridge and Cathedral Rock.
-I only saw a few other hikers on the 4.5-mile trail so we had all of the main sites to ourselves.
+Soldier Pass Trail is my personal favorite hike in Sedona, and it beats out the more popular Devil’s Bridge and Cathedral Rock in my opinion.
+I only saw a few other hikers on the 4.5-mile trail, so we had all of the main sites to ourselves.

-The moderately difficult hike leads to a giant sinkhole called Devil’s Kitchen, the seven sisters, a series of seven small pools, and a unique cave.
+This moderately difficult hike leads to a giant sinkhole called Devil’s Kitchen, the Seven Sisters (seven small pools), and a unique cave.
 Each of these features is remarkable, but the trail also winds through what I thought was one of the most beautiful landscapes in Sedona.

 Brins Mesa